pschool-in/curriculum/content/grammar/right-word.md

 ```
 ```
 They *were* really busy with their work.
-Raju *was* outstanding student in my class.
+Raju *was* an outstanding student in my class.
-Many saplings *were* planted in June last year.
+Many neem saplings *were* planted in June last year.
-Divya *was* very smart.
+Divya *was* a very smart girl.
-You *were* my best friend.
+You *were* my best friend in school.

 I *was* tired at last night.
 Last week we *were* in Goa.
-There *was* a dog in the road.
+There *was* a dog on the road.
-The children *were* so tired after the festival.
+The children *were* very tired after the festival.
-Mohan *was* in class V lastyear.
+Mohan *was* in class V last year.
 James and John *were* playing chess.

 ```